apify/apify-docs/docs/storage/dataset.md

 ### [](#apify-api) Apify API

-The [Apify API](https://docs.apify.com/api/v2#/reference/datasets) allows you to access your datasets programmatically using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) or easily share your crawling results.
+The [Apify API](https://docs.apify.com/api/v2#/reference/datasets) allows you to access your datasets programmatically using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and easily share your crawling results.

 To access your datasets via the Apify API, you will need your secret API token, which you can find on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.